TERREMEMBER/znbase/docs/content/v2.0/tools/dbeaver.md

 DBeaver has lots of features for developers and administrators to explore.
 For help using DBeaver, see the [DBeaver.io](https://dbeaver.io/) website and the [DBeaver documentation](https://github.com/dbeaver/dbeaver/wiki).

-If you're looking for sample databases to explore YugabyteDB using DBeaver, see [Sample data](../../sample-data/).
+If you're looking for sample databases to explore ZNbaseDB using DBeaver, see [Sample data](../../sample-data/).